inet-framework/inet/showcases/general/parsim/doc/index.rst

 This showcase demonstrates parallel simulation with an example simulation model.
 Different LANs in the network are simulated with different CPU cores.

-| INET version: ``4.2``
+| INET version: ``4.3``
 | Source files location: `inet/showcases/general/parsim <https://github.com/inet-framework/inet-showcases/tree/master/general/parsim>`__

-**TODO** inet 4.2? or is that 4.3? needs omnetpp-6.0?
+.. **TODO** inet 4.2? or is that 4.3? needs omnetpp-6.0?

+**TODO** omnet 6.0

 About Parallel Simulation in OMNeT++
 ------------------------------------

-Any simulation model can be parallelized, no additional C++ code is needed.
+Any simulation model can be parallelized, no additional C++ code is needed TODO not quite.
 To parallelize a simulation, the model is partitioned into several logical processes; each partition contains some of the modules of the simulation, each process will be run on a different CPU core (on the same machine or another one), and each process will maintain its own simulation time.

 ..
 The logical partitions can be run on different CPUs on the same machine or on another machine.